Fallout 3 downloadable content: Plot

+In the mid-21st century, vital economic and industrial resources, including food, uranium, and petroleum, began to run out worldwide.
+In 2066, the People's Republic of China desperately invaded Alaska and occupied Anchorage in order to capture the United States' oil reserves, starting the Sino-American War.
+The US fully liberated Alaska during the Battle of Anchorage in early 2077, prior to their counter-invasion of the Chinese mainland.
+A virtual reality simulation depicting the battle, designed to prepare American soldiers for live combat, was created prior to the eruption of the Great War later that year.

-The Brotherhood of Steel Outcasts are trying to acquire a stash of pre-war technology in a bunker near the metro.
-However, the armory can only be unlocked with a code, and the code can only be obtained from a virtual reality simulation of one of the most important battles of the Fallout universe: the liberation of Anchorage, Alaska from invading Chinese troops.
-The Outcasts cannot use the simulation because an external interface device, the Lone Wanderer's Pip-Boy, is required.
-The player is recruited to complete the simulation in return for a share of the reward.
+Two centuries later, a detachment of Brotherhood of Steel Outcasts are attempting to acquire a stash of advanced technology in a pre-war government bunker beneath Bailey's Crossroads, but the armory requires a special code to unlock, which can only be obtained from the Anchorage simulation.
+The Outcasts cannot access it because an external interface device, the Lone Wanderer's Pip-Boy, is required.
+After the player is drawn to the area by a distress signal sent by the Outcasts and assists them in fighting off attacking super mutants, they are recruited to complete the simulation in return for a share of the reward.

-In the simulation, the player is tasked with fighting the Chinese in various scenarios, such as clearing out bunkers in a cliff, hitting strategic targets, and finally defeating the Chinese general in single combat.
+In the simulation, the player is tasked with fighting the Chinese in various scenarios, such as clearing out bunkers in the cliffside, raiding stations and bases, and finally disrupting a massive forcefield before advancing on their base and defeating the enemy general, Jingwei, in single combat.
 Once the simulation is complete, the player gains access to the armory and the advanced technology it contains.
-Upon opening the door and claiming their rewards, the Lone Wanderer witnesses an argument between Protector McGraw and Defender Sibley, who revolts and betrays the former for sharing the equipment with the Lone Wanderer.
+Upon opening the door and claiming their reward, an argument ensues between Protector McGraw and Defender Sibley, the latter of whom revolts and betrays the former for sharing the equipment with the Lone Wanderer.
 The player can fight alongside McGraw, Specialist Olin, and their loyalists or leave them to die at the hands of Sibley and his rebels.
 Either way, the revolting Outcasts must be killed or evaded.

 Reception

 Both the PC and the Xbox 360 version of the Operation: Anchorage DLC received mixed reviews from critics, averaging a 67 and a 69 respectively at Metacritic.
 Several reviewers criticized Operation: Anchorage for being too expensive for the content provided.
 Play.tm's Richard Bright and other reviewers were disappointed overall, with Bright stating "this episode was a little disappointing for me personally."
 Game Over's Phil Soletsky was particularly critical of the expansion's story, saying "I had been hoping that the liberation of Alaska would be a massive affair involving battalions of soldiers hammering away at each other."
-IGN's Erik Brudvig gave high praise to the new weapon, the gauss rifle, calling it "freakin' awesome".
+IGNs Erik Brudvig gave high praise to the new weapon, the Gauss rifle, calling it "freakin' awesome".
 Reviewers also criticized the shift to a focus on action gameplay, instead of the more varied gameplay that Fallout 3 had.